 - It focuses on investment in sustainable infrastructure and developmental projects.

 - Membership to the bank is open to all members of the Asian Development Bank or the World Bank.
+Know in detail about the World bank on the given link.

 - The bank also allows non-sovereign entities to apply for membership provided their home countries are members.